-While both the Ministry and the VSB's perspectives address an overall theme of effective management of assets and the associated capital and maintenance costs, the VSB perspective has more of a focus on space planning and alternate use of space, in support of educational programming.
+While both perspectives address an overall theme of effective management of assets and the associated capital and maintenance costs, the VSB perspective has more of a focus on space planning and alternate use of space, in support of educational programming.
 It is visionary and expresses a preferred future.
 Having said that, the Board and District staff understand the Ministry's perspective is more prescriptive, relying on practical data to inform its decision-making process to approve capital projects submitted in the annual Five-Year Capital Plan process.